light gray lines

 Key considerations when calculating the cost to develop software

 Companies often struggle to calculate the full cost of developing software.
-Whether building digital products in-house or working with external teams, understanding variable and fixed costs in software development is important for successful execution.
+Whether comparing outsourcing vs in-house development models, understanding fixed and variable costs in software development is crucial for successful project execution.

 Direct software development costs: Why developer hourly rates exceed base pay